yeldiRium/st3k101/README_OLD.md

 ## Structure of the project

-The project is dockerized and contains three different containers:
+The project is dockerized and contains four different containers:

-- db-mongo: A mongodb instance
+- postgres: A postgres instance
 - memcached: A memcached instance
-- websrv-flask: A nginx instance running uswgi and flask
+- backend: A nginx instance running uswgi and flask
+- frontend: Vue.js based frontend server
+- nginx: gateway to front- and backend

 The files for each container can be found in the correspondingly named directory.
 Each of those containers is defined in it's own `Dockerfile`.

-The whole stack is defined in `docker-compose.yml`. npm dependencies are defined in `package.json`.
+The whole stack is defined in `docker-compose.yml`.

-The source code for the application is located at `websrv-flask/app/`.

 ## Documentation

-For learning how to deploy the platform, please read docs/deployment.md.
+For learning how to deploy the platform, please read the readme in each major source folder.

 For learning how to translate the platform, please read docs/translating.md